When we think about swimwear, it's usually hot summer days at the beach. It's not often that we have the occasion to think about sustainability.

 But as a bigger spotlight is shone on the environmental impact of fashion, this has drawn attention to the problem of swimwear production.

 Because swimsuits need to keep their shape in the water, manufacturers resort to using plastic-based materials like nylon and spandex.
-These shed tiny microfibers over time, which contributes to plastic pollution in our oceans.
+These shed tiny microfibers over time, which contribute to plastic pollution in our oceans.

 While many brands are now experimenting with recycled plastic or regenerated nylon, we have a long way to go before affordable eco-friendly swimwear is a reality worldwide.